How to Clean Coins

-The acid in white vinegar can help wear away the contamination on your coins.
+A common ingredient in DIY eco-friendly cleaners, the acetic acid in white vinegar can help wear away the contamination on your coins.
 Soak your coins in a glass or other non-corrosive container for at least 30 minutes, up to overnight, and then wipe with a clean cloth or scrub gently with an old toothbrush.

 Hydrogen peroxide can prove effective in removing various materials, including organic material.
 To clean using this method, place your coins in a small plastic container, fill with enough hydrogen peroxide to cover, and soak for 24 hours.
 After you’ve let your coins soak in the hydrogen peroxide bath, rinse the coins off with water and let them air dry.

 In addition to cleaning your breath, Listerine and other antiseptic mouthwashes can be used to safely clean dirt, oil, and debris from old coins.
 Put the coins in a small plastic container, pour in the mouthwash, and soak for 12 hours.

 Removing corrosion from foreign coins, Morgan dollars, wheat pennies, and other valuables is a delicate, risky proposition.
 Again, we do not recommend cleaning rare coins if you are looking to sell them since cleaning such precious items devalues them.